 by Sergei.

 There are only a few speakers in pro wrestling today who are on the level of Christian Cage when it comes to inspiring the hate of the crowd.
-To my mind that list includes Don Callis and MJF.
-I think it's revealing that in spite of this Callis has yet to get promo of the week and Christian on a couple of times.
+To my mind that list also includes Don Callis and MJF.
+I think it's revealing that in spite of this Callis has yet to get promo of the week and Christian only has a couple of times before this.
 And that's because, while evoking anger and boos from the audience is important and valuable, by itself it's a pretty low bar.
 Some are better than others, but anybody can insult local sports team.
 And there's a fine line to walk between cheap heat and "X-Pac" heat — between the fans wanting a babyface to shut you up and the fans just wishing you would go away… (... ahem: Chris Jericho).

 A heel promo needs to make the fans boo, that's the floor of adequacy.
 But to be a great heel promo, the villain needs to do more, whether that means exploring character, advancing the plot, something truly intriguing that rises above forgetting city name.
 Max Friedman is one of the greatest interviews in wrestling today, but when he cuts a big interview and doesn't get my pick?
 (And he's batting 0.00 with me since his return.) …It's not because he didn't get heat, but because he (mostly) merely wallowed in cheap insults.